Sidney Cooke: 1970s offences, re-arrest

 Following an investigation by the Channel 4 documentary programme Dispatches on 29 October 1998, Thames Valley Police reopened investigations concerning alleged sex offences by Cooke.
 He was arrested on 26 January 1999.
-Three days later, Cooke was charged at Reading police station with committing eighteen sex offences which occurred between 1972 and 1981 in South London, Berkshire, Kent, Tyne and Wear and Hertfordshire; he was moved back to prison on remand.
+Three days later, Cooke was charged at Reading police station with committing eighteen sex offences which occurred between 1972 and 1981 in south London, Berkshire, Kent, Tyne and Wear and Hertfordshire; he was moved back to prison on remand.
 Many of the offences had come to public attention after they were disclosed in the Channel 4 documentary.

 At his trial at Manchester Crown Court on 5 October 1999, Cooke pleaded guilty to all but eight of the charges, which were four counts of rape, three counts of indecent assault, and one of buggery that occurred in 1981.
 These were abandoned by the judge, who ordered them to lie on file.
 Following Cooke's sentencing, NSPCC director Jim Harding said:

 On 17 December 1999, at Wolverhampton Crown Court, Cooke received two life sentences, and Judge David Poole told Cooke that he would only be considered for release after he had served a minimum of five years in prison and if the parole board was satisfied he was not a danger to the public.

 Aftermath

-Since his five-year minimum prison sentence expired in January 2004, Cooke has been turned down for parole ten separate times.
-He was denied parole most recently in October 2021, aged 94, on the grounds that his behaviour whilst imprisoned "had been mixed and had provoked concerns and even allegations over the years".
+Since his five-year minimum term expired in January 2004, he has been refused parole 12 times due to being of very high risk.
+Cooke was denied parole in June 2025, aged 98.
+On 7 March 2025, Cooke was bashed with a metal flask by a fellow inmate.

 Investigations into other possible victims

 Roger Stoodley, who retired as the detective leading the Cooke investigation in 1992, stated in 2014 that the unsolved disappearances and murders of two other boys, Vishal Mehrotra and Martin Allen, were in keeping with the Cooke gang's modus operandi.
-The gang were known to have abducted boys who they found walking on their own.
+The gang were known to have abducted boys whom they found walking on their own.